Abibubble/ms4-lead-shot-hazard/TESTING.md

 * &#128100; Click the Profile button to take the user to the Profile page from the Home page.
+* &#128100; Click the Profile button to take the user to the Profile page from the Product Details page.
+* &#128100; Click the Profile button to take the user to the Profile page from the Shopping Bag page.
+* &#128100; Click the Profile button to take the user to the Profile page from the Checkout page.
+* &#128100; Click the Profile button to take the user to the Profile page from the Order Success page.
 * &#128100; Click the Profile button to take the user to the Profile page from the Profile page.
 * &#128272; Click the Profile button to take the user to the Profile page from the Manage Products page.

 * &#128272; Click the Manage Products button to take the user to the Manage Products page from the Home page.
+* &#128272; Click the Manage Products button to take the user to the Manage Products page from the Product Details page.
+* &#128272; Click the Manage Products button to take the user to the Manage Products page from the Shopping Bag page.
+* &#128272; Click the Manage Products button to take the user to the Manage Products page from the Checkout page.
+* &#128272; Click the Manage Products button to take the user to the Manage Products page from the Order Success page.
 * &#128272; Click the Manage Products button to take the user to the Manage Products page from the Profile page.
 * &#128272; Click the Manage Products button to take the user to the Manage Products page from the Manage Products page.